 The course will involve group activities and individual practice as well as some theoretical study of fungal biology.
 Participants will get first hand experience of the materials, tools and techniques involved in the processes of mushroom cultivation that we use here at Coed Talylan, both in the lab and in the field.
 This said, both instructors began their journeys in growing fungi with simple DIY home cultivation techniques.
 The course content is complimented by an online platform with a comprehensive list of resources, forums for ongoing support, and detailed descriptions of all the techniques cover during the course.

 James Skrivens: James is the head mushroom grower at Coed Talylan.
 James began his journey into the cultivation of mushrooms after using cardboard to “run” a wild strain of oyster mushroom he found growing on a dying beech tree near the St. Anthony’s Well in the Forest of Dean.
 Successfully growing this strain of Pleurotus Ostreatus on straw he soon began to delve deeper into the world of “mycorestoration” with a desire to find ways of applying these ideas and techniques to the design of integrated agroecosystems.
 James plans to develop the woodlands of Coed Talylan into an example of “Mycoforesty” and applied mycology as a foundational approach to designing agroecological methods of land management.
 Alongside this he is also creating a fungal nature reserve as part of a long term conservation strategy for the woodland.
-These endeavours are recorded and shared through the Mycogeneration website, an online tool that is used to help support participants of the Mushroom Cultivation Course in their future experiments in growing mushrooms.
+These endeavours are recorded and shared through the Mycogeneration website, an online resource to support participants of the Mushroom Cultivation Course in their future mushroom growing practice.

 Coed Talylan is a 70 acre woodland on the western edge of the Brecon Beacons.
 Nestled below the iron age hill fort of Garn Goch in the foothills of the Black Mountain it offers a secluded and peaceful location for our course participants to learn and explore the potential of applying agroecology within a co-sufficient community.

 Accommodation is available for camping around our guest lodge, an A-frame wooden cabin with kitchen and dining/living space.
 We have running filtered spring water throughout the site, compost toilets and wash facilities.